DataDog/integrations-core/consul/README.md

     logs_enabled: true
     ```

-2. Add this configuration setup to your `consul.yaml` file to start collecting your Consul Logs:
+2. Add this configuration block to your `consul.yaml` file to start collecting your Consul Logs:

     ```yaml
       logs: